Germany bans big events until October despite COVID decline

 Germany has already banned the subcontracting of meat-packing work through employment agencies after a series of outbreaks among slaughterhouse workers.

-Abattoirs around the world and especially in the United States have been suffering outbreaks of the coronavirus.
+Abattoirs around the world and especially in the United States have been suffering outbreaks of the coronavirus. [nL1N2CY03V]

 Reporting by Michael Nienaber; Editing by Paul Carrel and Kevin Liffey